-Generally speaking, the leadership of Brockport First Baptist affirms the Judson Declaration, a non-binding summary of Baptist convictions put forward by the Coalition for Baptist Principles:
+Generally speaking, the leadership of Brockport First Baptist affirms the Judson Declaration, a non-binding summary of Baptist convictions put forward by the Coalition for Baptist Principles in 2004:

 1) The living Christ is the final judge of our belief and actions.

 The call to faith by Christ is rooted in the repeated call, "Follow me."
 We, therefore, reject all attempts to impose a creed or creed-like structure to be used as a litmus test for orthodoxy.
 We declare that we follow Christ.
 We do not believe that because a vote has been taken, the will of Christ has been discerned.

 2) The Bible is a dynamic, not a static document, that needs to be interpreted for every age.

 No one person or group can faithfully interpret the Bible for every age or every other group.
 We affirm the freedom of the community of faith to read and interpret the Bible under the leadership of the Holy Spirit.
 We declare that this freedom is central to Baptist life and thought.
 We reject the attempts of some to impose their interpretation of the Bible onto others.
 We affirm our need for dialogue and kindness in our differences, but we still stand by our own freedom to read and interpret the Bible, relying on both the historical understanding of the church and on the best methods of modern Biblical study.

 3) The separation of church and state is good both for the church and the state, and it promotes the common good of all citizens.